-Style, Form and Language of By Exiles
+Style, Form, and Language

-By Exiles brings forth an explicit example of how his prosodic adoptions dramatize his literary loyalties and tangled cultural.
-Through his prosody, Ali not just makes implicit criticism of Rich’s, but he also accomplishes parallel pedagogical functions, by defining the form in strict sense.
+By Exiles brings forth an explicit example of how his prosodic adoptions dramatize his literary loyalties and tangled culture.
+Through his prosody, Ali not just makes implicit criticism of Rich’s, but he also accomplishes parallel pedagogical functions, by defining the form in a strict sense.
 The first couplet of the ghazal sets the ghazal’s pattern.
 And the way, both lines of the ghazal ends with, “by exiles” it itself sets itself as the ghazal’s radif.
 “Dialed” and “exiled” brings forth the root-rhyme for the qafia.
 Following the ghazal’s traditional pattern, the next three couplets rhyme “dialed” and “exiled” with “filed,” “wild,” and “compiled.”
 As if Ali was not satisfied with the insertion of these severe rustications, he comes up with another one, which is surely not demanded by the ghazel form.

 By Exiles Analysis